-Nominees will be notified by the Academy in February 2021.
+Nominees will be notified by the Academy late January 2022.
 Clinicians wishing to be considered for membership will be asked to build a clinical portfolio (specific instructions will be provided) that will be reviewed by both internal and external review committees.

 Each person is permitted to SUBMIT ONLY ONE NOMINATION.